 Years ago, the concept of “contrarian” baby names came up in the comments of a post about Lois.
 Ever since then, creating a collection of uncool/contrarian baby names has been on my to-do list.

 Finally, last month, I experimented with various formulas for pulling unstylish baby names out of the SSA dataset.
 Keeping the great-grandparent rule in mind, I aimed for names that would have been fashionable among the grandparents of today’s babies.
 The names below are the best results I got.

-The pretty name Amoreena debuted in the U.S. baby name data in 1971 and was used most often during the 1970s:
+The pretty name Amoreena first appeared in the U.S. baby name data in 1971 and saw peak usage a couple of years later:

 1974: 10 baby girls named Amoreena